 In July, the first Monsanto Roundup case proceeded to trial in California with both Baum and Wisner on the trial team (Wisner was co-lead trial counsel).
 Plaintiff Dewayne “Lee” Johnson filed suit against Monsanto Company in 2016, alleging his non-Hodgkin lymphoma was caused by exposure to the Monsanto weed killer, Ranger Pro, which shares the same active ingredient as Roundup.
 Lee’s case was the first of its kind to proceed to trial, in part, due to his failing health.

 The legal team for Mr. Johnson told the jury Monsanto has known for decades about studies showing DNA damage is caused by Roundup and glyphosate exposure.
 In 1999, Monsanto had studies reviewed and analyzed internally by a paid consultant who agreed that glyphosate caused DNA damage and therefore could lead to cancer.
 Instead of pursuing further study on the issue or passing along the consultant’s findings to regulators, Monsanto buried the findings and ghostwrote a different review that conveyed there was no link to cancer.
 That review has misled the world for 20 years.

-After eight weeks of proceedings, the jury awarded Mr. Johnson $39.2 million in compensatory damages and $250 million in punitive damages.
+After five weeks of proceedings, the jury awarded Mr. Johnson $39.2 million in compensatory damages and $250 million in punitive damages.
 According to the jury, Monsanto acted with malice, oppression or fraud and should be punished for its conduct.

 “Every major known carcinogen had a moment like this.
 A moment when the science finally caught up.
 When a company could no longer bury it.
 Where people had to actually look at it and say we have a problem,” said Wisner at a press conference shortly after the verdict was read.